GET A GREAT DEAL ON ALL OF THE ALIVE RELEASES FOR 2014

 READ WHAT THE CRITICS ARE SAYING ABOUT THE BANDS ON ALIVE: Here are our releases for 2014, collect em all.

-(1)BLOODHOUNDS- Let Loose- The band has a Stones-y retro sound drenched in Farfisa organ and harmonica.PINK VINYL CELEBSTONER
+(1)BLOODHOUNDS- Let Loose- HOT PINK VINYL - The band has a Stones-y retro sound drenched in Farfisa organ and harmonica.
+CELEBSTONER

 (2)HANDSOME JACK- Do What Comes Naturally BLACK VINYL ONLY ON THIS ONE!
 (T shirt available )"Between The Lines" is the most obvious example of the Stax influence : its major key guitar and bass groove is straight out of Memphis.
 But it's "You And Me"'s three-note guitar solo that best captures the band's ethos : keep it simple, keep it raw, make it groove.
 Stephen Lawson / The BLUES

-(3) PAUL COLLINS- Feel The Noise (T shirt available )The production recalls the tight, immediate sound of the classic debut album from the Beat, and Collins is writing songs that play to his strengths as a rock & roller while displaying the lyrical viewpoint of a grown man.
+(3) PAUL COLLINS- Feel The Noise STARBURST VINYL (T shirt available ) "The production recalls the tight, immediate sound of the classic debut album from the Beat, and Collins is writing songs that play to his strengths as a rock & roller while displaying the lyrical viewpoint of a grown man."

-(4) RADIO MOSCOW- Magical Dirt (T shirt available )I would be lying if I did not say I have been completely taken with this, the fourth album from lovingly/freakishly retro combo Radio Moscow, a fabulous trio from Iowa including the amazing guitarist/singer Parker Griggs, bassist Anthony Meier and drummer Paul Marrone.
+(4) RADIO MOSCOW- Magical Dirt ON STARBURST VINYL (T shirt available )" I would be lying if I did not say I have been completely taken with this, the fourth album from lovingly/freakishly retro combo Radio Moscow, a fabulous trio from Iowa including the amazing guitarist/singer Parker Griggs, bassist Anthony Meier and drummer Paul Marrone.
 With an album cover that absolutely evokes another album I have seen in my lifetime but simply can't remember- must be the font, you've got to love these guys-the band actively evokes all that was great about hard-rock trios of the '60s, the Blue Cheers, the Creams, etc., but does it with such gleeful abandon you've got to admire both their spirit and whatever time capsule they rode in on.
-Great fun.
+Great fun."
 Dave Dimartino / ROLLING STONE

-(9) HOLLIS BROWN- Gets Loaded RUST MAGAZINE Hollis Brown makes today the best day ever.
+(9) HOLLIS BROWN- Gets Loaded RED VINYL - RUST MAGAZINE Hollis Brown makes today the best day ever.
 Their debut album "Ride On The Train" is an immediate classic.
 Pulling from the roots of rock, soul, ballads, folk and jam this hybrid sound feels as comfortable as your old jeans and sneakers on a stroll through sunlit paths.
 Get-up-and-jam tracks are mixed with patient ballads and they all sound distinctive.
 Superior songwriting, analog processing and a self-evident dedication